Anthony Davis: First NBA championship (2019–2020)

-Injury-plagued seasons (2020–present)
+Injury-plagued seasons (2020–2022)

 On December 3, 2020, Davis re-signed with the Lakers on a five-year, $190 million contract that included an early termination option prior to the fifth season in 2024–25.
-For the 2020–21 season, he was sidelined for 30 games (February–April 2021), the longest absence of his career, due to right calf and heel issues.
+For the 2020–21 season, he was sidelined for 30 games from February to April 2021, the longest absence of his career, due to right calf and heel issues.
 In the opening round of the playoffs, the Lakers were up 2–1 in the series against the Phoenix Suns when Davis suffered a strained left groin in Game 4.
 He was also sidelined in Game 5, when the Suns took a 3–2 lead.
-He returned in Game 6 but played only five minutes after reaggravating the injury.
-The Lakers were eliminated 4–2.
+The Lakers were eliminated in six games, despite Davis playing only five minutes in the first quarter of a 113–100 closeout loss in Game 6.

-On December 17, Davis exited in the third quarter of a 92–110 loss to the Minnesota Timberwolves after suffering an MCL sprain in his left knee.
+When James switched his jersey number to 6 at the beginning of the next season, Davis had the opportunity to wear No. 23 again, but chose to stick with his current number, citing his desire to have No. 3 retired by the Lakers.
+On December 17, Davis exited in the third quarter of a 110–92 loss to the Minnesota Timberwolves after suffering an MCL sprain in his left knee.
 He missed 17 games before returning in late January, and for the first time since 2013 was not selected for the 2022 NBA All-Star Game.
 On February 16, 2022, in a 106–101 win against the Utah Jazz, Davis injured his right ankle and missed 18 games.
-In the 40 games he played during the season, Davis averaged 23.2 points, 9.9 rebounds, 3.1 assists, and 2.3 blocks in 35.1 minutes of per game, and the Lakers missed the playoffs.
+In the 40 games he played during the season, Davis averaged 23.2 points, 9.9 rebounds, 3.1 assists and 2.3 blocks in 35.1 minutes of per game, and the Lakers missed the playoffs.